Tamala Park landfill

 What is happening now?

-Community residents are reminded that it is important to report nuisance odours at the time that they occur by calling the Pollution Watch Hotline on 1300 784 782 or by lodging a complaint via the online reporting tool.
-Accurate reporting including the timing, description and personal impact of the odour will greatly assist the department in investigating the odour source and responding to complaints.
+Community members and residents are reminded that it is important to report odours at the time that they occur by calling the Environment Watch Hotline on 1300 784 782 or by lodging a complaint via the online reporting tool.
+Accurate reports that include information on the time and duration of the odour, description of the character of the odour, and description of how the odour is impacting you provide valuable assistance for our investigation of the odour source.

-Residents are also encouraged to contact the Mindarie Regional Council on (08) 9306 6303 as licence conditions require Mindarie Regional Council to record, investigate and action complaints received at the landfill concerning any environmental impacts.
+Residents are also encouraged to contact MRC on (08) 9306 6303 as licence conditions require MRC to record, investigate and action complaints received at the landfill concerning any environmental impacts.